bluebanquise/bluebanquise/resources/documentation/deploy_bluebanquise.rst

 Before booting remote nodes in PXE, we need to ask management1 to activate remote nodes deployment.
 If not, remote nodes will boot on disk, even when booting over LAN.

-To manipulate nodes PXE boot, a command, bootset is available.
+To manipulate nodes PXE boot, a command, *bootset*, is available.

 We are going to deploy login1 and c001, c002, c003 and c004.